zpatel24/coinbase/README.md

 Overview
 This is a Flask-based web appl that obtains the eth balance of a specified wallet address.
 The app periodically queries the Coinbase Developer API for the wallet’s ETH balance and stores the results in a sqllite database.
+The current schhedule to query the data is every 30 minutes.
 The balances are displayed in a graph using Plotly, allowing the user to view the balance over time.
 You can run the app locally and view the graph on your browser.

 Project Structure
 ```plaintext